 All new and unused products may be returned within 30 days of the ship date for a refund.
-If returning an item, first contact a Tilmor customer support representative at 1-844-255-5864 to obtain a return merchandise authorization (RMA) prior to shipping the item to Tilmor.
+If returning an item, you will first need to contact a Tilmor representative at 1-844-255-5864 to obtain a return merchandise authorization (RMA) prior to shipping the item to Tilmor.
 Shipping costs for returns will be incurred by the customer.
 Refunds may be subject to a 10% restocking fee.